A billboard featuring an artwork by Njideka Akunyili Crosby is exhibited on the side of Queen Elizabeth Hall, opposite Hayward Gallery.

 The result is a sophisticated form of sampling that sees the artist ‘nodding and winking’ to the traditions she’s steeped in, while simultaneously subverting or adapting them for her own purposes.

-The Hayward Gallery Billboard, featuring Dwell: Aso Ebi (2017) by Njideka Akunyili Crosby, is part of Hayward Gallery’s 50th Anniversary celebrations.
+The Hayward Gallery Billboard, featuring Dwell: Aso Ebi (2017) by Njideka Akunyili Crosby, is part of the gallery’s 50th anniversary celebrations.

 Njideka Akunyili Crosby (born 1983, Enugu, Nigeria) lives and works in Los Angeles, California.
 In 2017, she was awarded the MacArthur Fellowship Genius Grant and was shortlisted for the Future Generation Art Prize.
 Recent solo exhibitions include Obodo (Country/City/Town/Ancestral Village), MOCA Mural, Los Angeles, USA (2018) and Front Room: Njideka Akunyili Crosby|Counterparts, The Baltimore Museum of Art, Baltimore, USA (2017).

-Art on the Underground will present a new work by Akunyili Crosby at Brixton Underground station in September 2018.
+Art on the Underground presented a new work by Akunyili Crosby at Brixton Underground station in September 2018.